-Types of Skis
+Types of skis

 The definition of a narrow ski changes from region to region, country to country.
 For example, in Europe, it’s common to find skis in the range of 60-70 mm underfoot classified as carving skis.
 North Americans tend to classify narrow skis as falling from 70-80 mm underfoot.
-East coast or mid-West skiers in North America tend to ski on more hardpack conditions and thus favor carving or frontside skis.
+East coast or mid-West skiers in North America tend to ski on more hardpack conditions and thus favor carving skis or frontside skis.

 Mid-fat skis are the bridge between narrow and wide skis.
 Mid-fat skis are designed to carve short to medium radius turns and handle both groomers and cut-up snow.
 They tend to run between 85-98 mm underfoot.
 Skis within this range of waist width are also known as all-mountain skis.
 Skis with waists over 100 mm underfoot are typically classified as powder skis because the wider surface area underfoot allows the ski to float more efficiently in soft snow.

-Women’s and Men’s Skis
+Women’s and men’s skis

 After identifying your ability level (beginner, intermediate, expert) you should consider what kind of terrain you ski.
-Then you can look at specific categories (again, designated by waist width and intended performance) such as women-specific skis, race skis, all-mountain skis, freeride skis, freestyle skis, park and pipe skis and powder skis.
+Then you can look at specific categories (again, designated by waist width and intended performance), such as women-specific skis, race skis, all-mountain skis, freeride skis, freestyle skis, park and pipe skis and powder skis.
 Remember that the ski you buy should be based on your skiing ability and what type of skiing you enjoy.

 Intermediate skiers may gravitate to all-mountain skis.
-All-mountain skis are designed to handle almost all on-piste conditions plus some off-piste conditions as well.
+All-mountain skis are designed to handle almost all on-piste conditions plus some off-piste conditions.
 These models often have a rocker in the tip which makes it easy to initiate the turn.
 They’re designed to handle equally well on ice, groomed runs, and in light powder snow.
 Budget-minded people looking for one pair of skis often go with all-mountain skis because of their versatility around the mountain.

-If the entire mountain is your playground, look at freeride skis.
+If the entire mountain is your playground, look at freeride ski options.
 Designed to handle all types of snow conditions, freeride skis can lay down arcs on freshly groomed blue runs, cut-up crud off-piste or float through powder.
 Typically wider than all-mountain skis, they are designed for exploring the entire mountain.
 Some freeride skis have a playful personality while others have a more directional, aggressive personality.